 He has over 20 years’ experience of basic and clinical research, and was a consultant physician in the NHS.
 His research spanned from work on medicinal chemistry and structural biology, through to cellular work, studies in humans and use of large electronic health record data bases.

 He was elected to the Academy of Medical Sciences in 1999 and to the Royal Society in 2017.
 He was on the Board of the UK Office for Strategic Co-ordination of Health Research (OSCHR) from 2009 to 2016.
-He is an Honorary Fellow at both UCL and Imperial College London, a non-executive director and board member for UK Biobank, a non-executive board member for Genome Research Limited and a member of the Dementia Discovery Fund, which is managed by SV Life Sciences.
+He is an Honorary Fellow at both UCL and Imperial College London, a non-executive director and board member for UK Biobank and a non-executive board member for Genome Research Limited.

 Government Chief Scientific Adviser